cs-4241-2024/a1-gettingstarted/README.md

 2.I implemented a JavaScript-based animation for the main image.
 The image scales up and down continuously, providing a dynamic visual effect

 3.I used various semantic HTML tags：
-<header>: Contains the main title and introduction.
+header: Contains the main title and introduction.
-<main>: Encompasses the primary content of the page.
+main: Encompasses the primary content of the page.
-<footer>: Provides copyright information.
+footer: Provides copyright information.
-<table>: Displays a list of courses in a tabular format.
+table: Displays a list of courses in a tabular format.
-<a>: Used for the contact button to link to a contact page
+a: Used for the contact button to link to a contact page

 4.I've added a “click button” to my site to show randomized images by clicking on the button (only 2 so far).
 ### Design Achievements